frantchessico/fetcher/README.md

 ## Basic Usage

-To get started with the Kwatta library, follow the steps below:
+To begin using the Kwatta library, follow these steps:

 1. Import the `Kwatta` class and necessary types: